mindspore-ai/docs/tutorials/source_en/compile/python_builtin_functions.md

 Input parameter:

-- `x` - The object to get attribute, `x` can be all types that graph mode supports.
-Third-party library types are also supported when the JIT syntax support level option is 'Lax'.
+- `x` - The object to check the attribute. `x` can be all types that graph mode supports.
+Third-party library types are also supported when the JIT syntax support level option is 'LAX'.

-- `attr` - The name of the attribute, the type of `attr` should be `str`.
+- `attr` - The name of the attribute.
+The type of `attr` should be `str`.

-Return value: boolean value indicates whether `x` has `attr`.
+Return value: A boolean value indicating whether `x` has `attr`.

 For example: